Evnia Charitable Trust (Severn Trent Trust Fund)

 Overview

 The Evnia Charitable Trust, operating primarily under the brand Severn Trent Trust Fund (STTF), has over 25 years of experience supporting people facing financial hardship.
-Originally established to help individuals unable to pay water and sewerage charges to Severn Trent Water Limited, the trust has evolved its mission beyond water bill assistance.
+Originally established to help individuals unable to pay water and sewerage charges to Severn Trent Water Limited, the trust evolved its mission beyond water bill assistance.
 The charitable objective is “the relief of those who are in need due to low financial resilience, poverty, hardship or distress, in such manner as the Trustees think fit.”

 Funding Priorities

-Organizational Grants for Debt and Money Advice Services
+Organisational Grants for Debt and Money Advice Services

-Partnership Funding for Midlands Organizations
+Partnership Funding for Midlands Organisations

 Individual Support Programme